Al-Tabban: Legal–administrative context

 Following the June 1967 war, Masafer Yatta came under Israeli occupation and was included in Area C. In the 1980s, the army designated large parts as Firing Zone 918, severely constraining civilian construction, service connections and access to land.
 On 7 June 2022, Israeli authorities issued demolition orders for all seven homes and most livelihood structures in the Khirbet at-Tabban community, providing residents three days to take legal action.
-OCHA and other organizations continue to report demolitions, confiscations and displacement risks affecting at-Tabban and neighbouring hamlets.
+OCHA and other organizations continued to report demolitions, confiscations and displacement risks affecting at-Tabban and neighbouring hamlets.
+On 2 September 2026, Israel demolished the hamlet.